 Languages: Russian, Bulgarian, OCS, Romanian

 Personal interests: Skiing, dancing, gardening

-Courses taught: Literature, Film, and Culture of the Former Yugoslavia and Successor States, Eastern European Fiction, Post World War II European Novel, BCS, Eastern European Film
+Courses taught: Literature, Film, and Culture of the Former Yugoslavia and Successor States; Eastern European Fiction; Post World War II European Novel; BCMS; Eastern European Film in Comparative Perspective

-Research areas: Yugoslav and post-Yugoslav literature, English and American 20th century literature, cinema studies, literary theory
+Research areas: Yugoslav and post-Yugoslav literature, English and American 20th century literature, cinema studies, cultural studies

 Personal interests: Hiking

-Courses taught: Russian literature (all periods); Nabokov, Tolstoy and Dostoevsky, Chekhov, Pushkin, Turgenev; Russian Crime Fiction; Early Russian and Soviet Film; Eisenstein; Russians in Hollywood
+Courses taught: Russian literature (all periods), Nabokov, Tolstoy, Dostoevsky, Chekhov, Pushkin, Turgenev, Russian Crime Fiction, Early Russian and Soviet Film, Eisenstein, Russians in Hollywood